People-Centred Medical Image Analysis via Fairness-Aware Human-AI Cooperation: Literature Review

-\paragraph{Learning to Complement (L2C)} L2C methods explore scenarios where AI and humans combine their predictions to maximise the expected utility of the human-AI decision~\citep{complement_wilder,steyvers2022bayesian,kerrigan2021combining,liu2023humans,bansal2021most,ijcai2022-344} (options 1 and 3).
+\paragraph{Learning to Complement (L2C)} L2C methods explore scenarios where AI and humans combine their predictions to maximise the expected utility of the human-AI decision~\citep{complement_wilder,steyvers2022bayesian,kerrigan2021combining} (options 1 and 3).
 Techniques include: 1) confusion-matrix-based fusion~\citep{kerrigan2021combining}; 2) Bayesian modeling of joint predictions~\citep{steyvers2022bayesian}; and leveraging perceptual differences~\citep{liu2023humans} to improve performance through hybrid systems.
 These methods show that human-AI cooperation can outperform either party alone.
 However, unlike L2D approaches, most L2C methods do not account for the cost of collaboration (e.g., time, effort, annotation burden), limiting practical adoption.

 \paragraph{Learning to Defer and to Complement (L2D + L2C)} A small number of recent works explore both L2D and L2C jointly.
 Notably, LECODU~\citep{lecodu} integrates deferral and cooperation within a unified learning framework, marking an important step toward more comprehensive human-AI cooperative systems.
-Nevertheless, this approach did not consider the AI fairness aspect, like we do in PecMan.
+PecMan builds on this line of work by explicitly incorporating subgroup equity into both model design and evaluation.
+In particular, PecMan uses subgroup-specialised predictors within a gating/consolidation framework and studies collaborative decision-making under fairness and workload constraints without requiring sensitive attributes at test time.